fire-archive/QtCreatorSourceCodeAccess/README.md

 ## Todo List

-* Actually use sensible editor
+I am currently using the default file handler.
+Need to use sensible editor.